 And the team made up of Potter, Peterson, early childhood educators, a social worker, a school psychologist, parent educators, and more—says the knowledge management system has improved the way they support students with special needs.

 “When I get the student or the classroom data, the teachers get that information as well.
 We identify times of the day or activities,” says Robbinsdale early education school psychologist, Keri Hoffman.
 “If it looks like many of the incidents are around circle time, we need to look at what’s happening in circle time,” Hoffman continues.
 “How long is circle time?
 Is it following our best practice guidelines?”

-Johnson’s team is so impressed with the way Robbinsdale has implemented this program that they regularly observe and record their team meetings to understand how the district makes decisions and what questions they still have.
-Their goal: to uncover what’s been successful about the Robbinsdale’s implementation and share those best practices with other districts across the state.
+Johnson and her students are so impressed with the way Robbinsdale has implemented the system they regularly observe and record the district's team meetings to understand how they make decisions and what challenges they still have.
+Their goal: to uncover what’s been successful about the way Robbinsdale is using KMS-BI and share those best practices with other districts across the state.

 “Robbinsdale is my constant feedback loop,” Johnson says.
 “This fall, I heard them discuss issues I knew the system couldn’t handle.
 So, we quickly adapted it to meet their needs.”

 Most importantly, Robbinsdale’s new system is making a difference in the lives of the young students and their families.